Connectome Price Reaches $0.11 (CNTM)

-Connectome (CURRENCY:CNTM) traded 7% lower against the dollar during the 1-day period ending at 22:00 PM ET on February 24th.
-In the last week, Connectome has traded 5.5% lower against the dollar.
-Connectome has a total market cap of $132,261.32 and approximately $1.33 million worth of Connectome was traded on exchanges in the last 24 hours.
-One Connectome coin can now be bought for $0.11 or 0.00000283 BTC on popular exchanges.
+Connectome (CURRENCY:CNTM) traded 2.6% higher against the US dollar during the 24 hour period ending at 14:00 PM E.T. on February 28th.
+One Connectome coin can now be bought for approximately $0.11 or 0.00000280 BTC on major cryptocurrency exchanges.
+Over the last week, Connectome has traded down 0.1% against the US dollar.
+Connectome has a market cap of $139,009.13 and approximately $2.16 million worth of Connectome was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.